NERC-CEH/modis_comp_demo/README.rst

 https://github.com/Ciaran1981/geospatial-learn

 The dependencies for the above lib are numerous and it will take a long time to install hence, for brevity, I have just provided cut down modules locally.
-Provided you work in this folder (which will be the case) you can import the functions from the local files.
+Provided you are using the notebook herein you can import the functions from the local files.
 The files are appears_down.py, raster.py and shape.py and reside in src.

 Installation and Use
 ~~~~~~~~~~~~~~~~~~~~

-To install the required libs (there are not many) uses the conda system so ensure you have this first.
-The libs are all just standard python science and gdal so shouldn't cause problems in your base env, but to be safe just create an env. name something like below:
+Installing the required libs (there are not many) uses the conda system so ensure you have this first.
+Clone this repo and cd into the directory then...

 .. code-block:: bash